JOPHADALE17/network_monitoring_tool/README.md

 ## add the exe file in to the directoory below to make the application start automatically when the device is on:

 C:\Users\ {name of the  user} \AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

+## the csv is in the c:/date_network folder then you can find thee csv file